yazanabuashour/finch/README.md

 [ ] Ability to see trends/breakdown for any past month [ ] Should description be notNull on transaction table?
 [ ] Ability to edit past transactions
-[ ] Categories dropdown in expense-form should be sorted
+[ ] Make sure any state is managed by url params